Azure/hpcpack-template/Bicep/README.md

 2. [Single head node cluster for Linux workloads](./new-1hn-lnxcn-no-ad.bicep)

    This template deploys an HPC Pack cluster with one **single** head node and a configurable number of **Linux** compute nodes.
 The head node is with local databases (SQL server 2019 Express version).

+### Notes on deployed cluster

+A few tags are added to VMs of a cluster to support

+* The Key Vault and certificate used by the cluster.
+These tags have prefix "KV_"
+  * KV_RG
+  * KV_Name
+  * KV_CertUrl
+  * KV_CertThumbprint

+* Logging to Azure Monitor.
+These tags have prefix "LA_"
+  * LA_DceUrl
+  * LA_DcrId
+  * LA_DcrStream
+  * LA_MiClientId
+  * LA_MiResId

+Do not change or remove these tags on VMs, or the function they support may be broken.

 ## For developers